halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 50,000 | 0.01, 0.2, 0.3

 **Stochastic Block Model**
-The clustering based graphs of stochastic block model consists of 180 graphs with the following characteristics, generated with **Networkx** ($K$: number of clusters, $\alpha$: inter-intra cluster probability ratio):
+The clustering based graphs of the stochastic block model consist of 180 graphs with the following characteristics, generated with **Networkx** ($K$: number of clusters, $\alpha$: inter-intra cluster probability ratio):

 $$N$$: 5,000, 15,000, 25,000, 35,000, 45,000